How Castor Oil Breaks Down Scar Tissue

 Geranium oil - This oil contains compounds that may help reduce inflammation and improve skin elasticity, potentially reducing the visibility of scars.

-PPS If you're a manual therapist interested to incorporate the use of Castor Oil into your practice please reach out to us
+If you are a manual therapist interested in using iAMA Castor Oil with your patients, please reach out to us at contact@iamawellness.com.

 Back to blog